fetchai/agents-aea/docs/index.md

 The AEA framework attempts to make agent development as straightforward as web development using popular web frameworks.

-The AEA framework attempts to make agent development as straightforward as popular web frameworks did to web development.

 AEAs achieve their goals with the help of the Fetch.ai OEF - a search and discovery platform for agents - and the Fetch.ai blockchain.
 Third party systems, such as Ethereum, may also allow AEA integration.

 <div class="admonition note">